Climate and Average Weather Year Round in Orlando Florida, United States

 Orlando experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 6.8 months, from April 22 to November 15, during which time the comfort level is muggy, oppressive, or miserable at least 30% of the time.
+The muggier period of the year lasts for 6.8 months, from April 23 to November 16, during which time the comfort level is muggy, oppressive, or miserable at least 30% of the time.
 The month with the most muggy days in Orlando is July, with 30.8 days that are muggy or worse.

 Humidity Comfort Levels in Orlando

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Orlando experiences significant seasonal variation over the course of the year.

 The calmer time of year lasts for 3.9 months, from June 2 to September 29.
 The calmest month of the year in Orlando is July, with an average hourly wind speed of 5.8 miles per hour.

 Average Wind Speed in Orlando